 PRS Foundation’s The Open Fund for Organisations – Thanks to the PRS Foundation for supporting this project through their Open Fund.
 It would not be possible without this funding.

-Cambridge Folk Festival – Building on the opportunity for the artists to perform at Cambridge Folk Festival 2019, we pleased to continue this partnership and look forward to presenting the participants at Cambridge Folk Festival 2020.
+Cambridge Folk Festival – Building on the opportunity for the artists to perform at past Cambridge Folk Festivals, including Cambridge Folk Festival At Home 2020, we are pleased to continue this partnership and look forward to presenting the participants at Cambridge Folk Festival 2023.

 FOCUS Wales – We’re grateful to the team at FOCUS Wales for enabling the artists to participate in their conference as well as showcase to delegates in Wrexham this May.